 But can I honestly say that any of these qualities are the core of my identity when I had little or no choice in most of them?
 You could argue that I “chose” to be fat by not devoting more effort to stay in shape (something I’m working to change, incidentally), but did I choose to be heterosexual or heteroromantic?
 Could I enjoy sex with a man or fall in love with a man if I had had the opportunity at a time and place where I felt safe enough to take it?

 If I am not the hand life dealt me, then am I the way in which I play the cards my parents, culture, and society placed in my hands?
 If so, then aren’t I back to what I do is who I am?

-I didn’t go full Randroid, but it was a seductive ideology: here was a belief system that, instead of demanding that I acknowledge that I’m a sinner in the hands of an angry God, encouraged me to look in the mirror and see a hero.
+I don’t think I ever went full Randroid (never go full Randroid), but it was a seductive ideology: here was a belief system that, instead of demanding that I acknowledge that I’m a sinner in the hands of an angry God, encouraged me to look in the mirror and see a Romantic hero.

 The problem with Ayn Rand is that she tried to justify and redeem egoism by wrapping it up in some kind of neo-Aristotlean virtue ethic.
 She was trying to encourage people to see themselves as Nietzschean overmen and overwomen without acknowledging any intellectual connection or debt to Nietzsche, and if memory serves Rand considered Nietzsche a nihilist.

 Never mind that Nietzsche saw nihilism as a failure, the province of the Last Man rather than that of the Overman.

 Furthermore, while Ayn Rand might have mentioned Nietzsche if only to denounce him, she made no mention of Max Stirner at all.
 Then again, Stirner was an individualist anarchist and Ayn Rand had no use for anarchism of any stripe.